AlphaCloudX/Images-From-Legacy-Mc-Client/README.md

 This repository contains a selection of media showcasing a **custom Minecraft cheating client** developed between late 2016 and 2019.
 The client includes visual enhancements, in-game modifications, and automated features.

-Unfortunately, several iterations have been lost to time, but these mostly expanded on modernizing the main menu with repositioning menu buttons, using OpenGL to draw custom shapes and RGB-themed chat colour through a command.
-These were worked on around 2021.
+Several iterations have been lost over time, but these mostly expanded on modernizing the main menu with repositioned buttons, OpenGL custom shapes, and RGB-themed chat colors.
+These updates were worked on around 2021.

 This was the first major project that got me into coding.